LivelyIE/web/tasks/markdown/T_HowMuchCanBorrow.md

 ## Based on Savings

 You cannot borrow more than 90% of the value of the home.
 This is known as the *Loan-To-Value* (LTV) ratio.
-This means if you have €30,000 for a home deposit you can borrow a maximum of €270,000 on top of that.
+This means if you have a 10% deposit of €30,000  you can borrow a maximum of €270,000 on top of that.

 ## Based on Income